UNINETTSigma2/documentation/storage/storagesystems.md

 * To see disk usage and quota information for your project, run `dusage -p <project_name`.
 * See [Backup](backup.md).

-## User Area (`$HOME`)
+## Home Directory (`$HOME`)

-The user area is mounted to **/cluster/home/<username>**.
-This file system is small and is **not** suitable for running jobs.
-A quota is enabled on home directories which is by default 20GB and 1000000 files per user.
-It is advisable to store `stderr` and `stdout` logs from your batch jobs in `$HOME` so they are available for reviewing in case of issues with it.
-The user area is geo-replicated between Tromsø and Trondheim.
+The home directory is **/cluster/home/$USER**.
+The location is stored in the environment variable `$HOME`.
+A quota is enabled on home directories which is by default 20GB and 1000000 files per user, so it is not advisable to run jobs in `$HOME`.
+However, it is perfectly fine to store `stderr` and `stdout` logs from your batch jobs in `$HOME` so they are available for reviewing in case of issues with it.
 Additionally daily snapshots are taken and kept for the last 7 days and weekly snapshots for the last 6 weeks.

+`$HOME` is only accessible for the user.
+Files that should be accessible by other uses in a project must be placed in the project area.

 **Notes**

-* set to the `$HOME` variable
 * The home directory should be used for storing tools, scripts, application sources or other relevant data which must have a backup.
 * backed up with daily snapshots for the last 7 days and weekly snapshots for